How To Connect Rain Barrels – DIY Guide for Homeowners

 1. Rainwater is much better for plants and flowers than water from a tap.
 Tap water contains fluoride and other chemicals unsuitable for plant roots.
 Rainwater is natural and is much better for plants.

-2. You’ll have your water source, even in periods of drought or hosepipe bans or watering restrictions.
+2. You’ll have your water source, even during drought, hosepipe bans, or watering restrictions.

-4. Helping reduce water waste.
-Capturing your rainwater minimizes the need for as much water to go through the lengthy and costly water processing cycle.
+4. Capturing rainwater helps reduce water waste.
+It minimizes the need for as much water to go through the lengthy and costly water processing cycle.

 5. Save money!
 You’ll also save money and reduce your water bill.